9brada6/tabs-with-posts/development.md

 - Bug: If we make a most rated posts, then we disable the plugin, the tab will display but the contents not.

 - Test the widget outside(in customizer, elementor)... etc, and make it work.
-- In the widget, add a photo where the meta are displayed.
+- In the widget, add a photo where the meta are displayed about meta positions.

-Main: Add a way to cache tabs/queries.
-In this thing, either cache globally(query can be at any part of the website), or per post(a query will be available only per a post).
+- Add in manual test: Test if cache disable works as expected.
+Test if cache works as expected.
+Test if cache fire at teh actions.
 - Add in manual test: Test disabled comment display align(usually, not having margin-right).
 - Add in manual testing a lot of testing, mainly including javascript things.